wrld3d/wrld-example-app/android/README.md

 1. In Eclipse, go to `File > Switch Workspace > Other...`
 2. Select an empty folder to use as a Workspace
-3. Go to `Eclipse > Preferences`, find `NDK Location` under `Android > NDK` and set it to wherever you installed the NDK to.
+3. Go to `Eclipse > Preferences` on OSX, `Window > Preferences` on Windows.
+4. Find `NDK Location` under `Android > NDK` and set it to wherever you installed the NDK to.
-4. Right-click on the Package Explorer sidebar and choose `Import...`
+5. Right-click on the Package Explorer sidebar and choose `Import...`
-5. Select `Android > Existing Android Code Into Workspace`
+6. Select `Android > Existing Android Code Into Workspace`
-6. Select the `android` folder in the Example App and click `Finish`
+7. Select the `android` folder in the Example App and click `Finish`
-7. Right click the project, and select `Android Tools > Add Native Support...`
+8. Right click the project, and select `Android Tools > Add Native Support...`
-8. To speed up compile times, see [this section below](#speeding-up-build-times) for compiling with multiple threads.
+9. To speed up compile times, see [this section below](#speeding-up-build-times) for compiling with multiple threads.
-9. To run the project, right-click it and select `Run As > Android Application`
+10. To run the project, right-click it and select `Run As > Android Application`

 #### C++03 Builds